Iceland Weather Insights for the Perfect Travel Plan

 Iceland Temperatures

 Iceland summer temperatures are just slightly higher, but still cool.
-July and August are the warmest months, with lows of about 9 °C (48 °F) and highs of 14 °C (57 °F).
-On the north coast, they get up to 10/12 °C (50/54 °F).
+July and August are the warmest months, with lows of about 9°C (48°F) and highs of 14°C (57°F).
+On the north coast, they get up to 10/12°C (50/54°F).

-Iceland weather is typically never hot; the highest records along the coast are 26 °C (79 °F) and 28 °C (82 °F) inland.
+Iceland weather is typically never hot; the highest records along the coast are 26°C (79°F) and 28°C (82°F) inland.

 Iceland Wind Conditions

 Though temperatures are generally not extreme, wind conditions can affect the overall feel of the day.
 Iceland is a very windy country.
-Add this to the erratic weather and you will understand why a calm day on the island is rare.
+Add this to the erratic weather, and you’ll understand why calm days on the island are rare.
 The average wind speed in Iceland is 11.6 miles per hour.
-It slows down a little in the summer but is stronger and more constant in winter months.
-Katabatic winds are quite common in Iceland, so if you’re planning on taking your camper van along the Ring Road in winter, always make sure to check the road conditions and wind speed, especially on the south coast.
+It slows a bit in the summer but grows stronger and more constant in the winter.

 Be prepared